-$^{20}$ In Appendix A.8, we corroborate the regression analysis following (2) with summary statistics on the time-series evolution of return migration and emigration rates for municipios with initially higher and lower rates of connection to Arizona.
+20 In Online Resource 1, section 8, we corroborate the regression analysis following Eq.
+(2) with summary statistics on the time-series evolution of return migration and emigration rates for municipios with initially higher and lower rates of connection to Arizona.

-$^{21}$ Return migration flows are identified in the 2005 Conteo and in the 2010 Mexican Census through a question that records country of residency five years prior to the date when the survey was administered.
-The count of return migrants does not include any individuals who were living in Mexico five years previously, but who moved to the U.S. and back within the five year window.
+21 Return migration flows are identified in the 2005 Conteo and in the 2010 Mexican Census through a question that records country of residency five years prior to the date when the survey was administered.
+The count of return migrants does not include any individuals who were living in Mexico five years previously but who moved to the United States and back within the five-year window.